-Jennifer Romano is a litigation partner in Crowell & Moring's Los Angeles office and is a member of the firm's five-partner Litigation Group Steering Committee.
-Jennifer focuses her practice on defending companies against unfair competition and consumer class actions, litigating on behalf of health care companies, and representing companies in high stakes litigation matters.
+Jennifer Romano is a litigation partner in Crowell & Moring's Los Angeles office and is a member of the firm's five-partner Steering Committee for the Litigation Group.
+Jennifer focuses her practice on defending companies against consumer class actions, litigating on behalf of health care companies, and representing companies in high stakes litigation matters.
 Jennifer represents clients as both plaintiffs and defendants in state and federal courts as well as in arbitration and mediation.
-Her clients include major health plans, retail and consumer products companies, financial services, and professional services firms.
+Her clients include major health plans, retail and consumer products companies, and professional services firms.
 Jennifer was named by the Los Angeles Daily Journal as one of the Top Women Litigators in California.

 Prior to joining Crowell & Moring, Jennifer was a partner at Folger Levin & Kahn LLP.
 Previously, she served as a law clerk to the Honorable Mariana R. Pfaelzer, United States District Court for the Central District of California.